Leah Totton: Background

 Leah Totton grew up in Derry, Northern Ireland.
 She attended Foyle College.
 She studied medicine at the University of East Anglia in Norwich, graduating as a physician in 2011, aged 23 after working as a model until that point.
 She subsequently registered with the General Medical Council.

 In 2013, Totton won the £250,000 prize for business acumen on BBC One's The Apprentice, a British reality television competition that offers the winner an opportunity to start a business with British business magnate Alan Sugar.
 Along with Sugar, she set up a chain of ethical Cosmetic Clinics, Dr Leah Clinics.
 She continued work as a physician within the NHS on a part-time basis.

 Dr Leah Clinic

 In 2014, Dr Leah Clinic, co-owned with Sugar, opened in central London.
 There was criticism at the time regarding Totton's young age and level of experience by several members of the British Association of Aesthetic Plastic Surgeons (BAAPS).
 Alongside Sugar she has gone on to open further Dr Leah Clinic branches in Essex and London.
 Her clinics have been voted ‘Best Clinic London’ and awarded ‘Most Trusted UK Clinic 2023’ and reported a yearly turnover of £2.7 million in 2022.
 The pair also launched a Skincare line, Dr Leah Skincare in October 2022.
-In 2024 Totton and Sugar sold a majority stake of the company to private equity investors.
+In 2024 Totton and Sugar sold a majority stake of the company in a multimillion pound acquisition to private equity investors.
 They continue to hold minority stakes in the company and Totton continues to work at the clinics.